-Visit the Tea Gardens.
 Assam Tea Festival is an opportunity for the visitors to explore the tea estates and tea gardens or even understand the process of tea plantation by the local farmers.
 Tourists often buy tea leaves and seeds from the local farmers for their kitchen garden or as souvenirs.

-The tea festival is celebrated in Jorhat which is well-connected to many cities via railways, roadways and airways network.
+The tea festival is celebrated in Jorhat which is well-connected to many cities via railways, roadways, and airways network.
 It also has its own airport which is connected to cities like Bangalore, Kolkata, and Guwahati.
-From Delhi, Mumbai, Kolkata, and Bengaluru, Jorhat is approximately 2200km via NH27, 3000km via NH52, 1300km via NH 27 and 3200km via NH16 respectively.
+From Delhi, Mumbai, Kolkata, and Bengaluru, Jorhat is approximately 2200km via NH27, 3000km via NH52, 1300km via NH 27, and 3200km via NH16 respectively.
 Have a look at the following feasible plus budget-friendly travel options to reach Jorhat.

-By Road.
 Road trips are so much enjoyable and memorable because going from the highways and the byways you get to explore nature, farms, villages and relish the food at the roadside Dhabas.
 Jorhat is well connected via road network hence one may consider traveling to the district by inter-state tourist buses or by driving to the place in your personal vehicle.

 Arriving from Nagaon you have to take NH 715 and AT Road to cover the distance of approx.185km to reach Jorhat, from Shillong you have to cover nearly 360km via AH1/2 and NH 715, from Tezpur 160km via NH 715, from Dibrugarh 140km via NH2, and from Guwahati 300km via NH 27 and NH 715.

-By Rail.
 You are required to deboard the train at Jorhat City Railway Station in order to reach the venue of the Assam Tea Festival.
 There are no direct trains from Delhi, Mumbai, Kolkata, and Bengaluru hence one has to travel via connecting trains.
 From Guwahati, one may get on Jan Shatabdi Express, or JTTN Intercity to reach Jorhat and from Dibrugarh, you may travel via GHY Intercity.
 From the railway station, one may take a taxi or a bus to move around in the city.